 - Official Website www.progressive.com/pet-insurance

-Leading insurance company Progressive began offering affordable pet insurance through Pets Best in 2009.
+Leading insurance company Progressive began offering affordable pet insurance first in 2007, and partnered with Pets Best starting in 2009.
 As a result of this partnership, Progressive gives its customers 5% off of Pets Best’s already low premiums and the service and support of one of the oldest pet insurers in the U.S.